TheRealDax/multi-api/README.md

 | `string` | `string` | **Required**.
 The string that the regular expression should evaluate |
 | `regex` | `string` | **Required**.
 The regular expression to use |

-## Vc
-`Joins the bot to a voice channel and will disconnect and delete the channel after 5 minutes or when the API receives a disconnect request`
+## Vc - Joins the bot to a voice channel and will disconnect and delete the channel after 5 minutes or when the API receives a disconnect request
 ```
   POST /vc
 ```